Strictispira paxillus

 Strictispira paxillus is a species of small sea snail, a marine gastropod mollusk in the family Pseudomelatomidae.

 Description

 The length of the shell varies between 8 mm and 18 mm.

 The chocolate-brown shell is short and stout.
 The spire is acuminated at the apex.
 The whorls are concave round the top, with a small keel, very closely plicated in the middle.
 The interstices between the folds are finely striated.
 The shell is ridged round the base.
 The sinus is large.

 Distribution

-S. paxillus can be found in Caribbean waters, ranging from the Bahamas south to Brazil.
+S. paxillus can be found in Caribbean Sea waters, ranging from the Bahamas south to Brazil.